About Me

 I am Zihao Wu (吴梓豪), a PhD student in the Department of Astronomy at Harvard University, advised by Professor Daniel J. Eisenstein.
 I am a member of the JWST Advanced Deep Extragalactic Survey (JADES).

 Outside of research, I enjoy long-distance cycling, hiking, playing guitar, and reading.
 I have biked over 2,000 km, including a 900 km journey across the Yunnan Plateau, serving as the rear support rider handling mechanical repairs.
+Born in Sichuan, I have always loved hotpot and spicy food.

 Education